-Article 62.
+Article 73.
 Procedure

-1. On receipt of a request for an advisory opinion, the Secretary shall transmit copies thereof to all the Member States, the Commission, the

-Permanent Council of the OAS through its President, the Secretary General of the OAS and the OAS organs within whose spheres of competence the subject of the revision of request falls, as appropriate.
+1. Upon receipt of a request for an advisory opinion, the Secretary shall transmit copies thereof to all of the Member States, the Commission, the Permanent Council through its Presidency, the Secretary General, and, if applicable, to the OAS organs whose sphere of competence is referred to in the request.

-2. The President shall establish the time limits for the filing of written comments by the interested parties.
+2. The Presidency shall establish a time limit for the filing of written comments by the interested parties.

-3. The President may invite or authorize any interested party to submit a written opinion on the issues covered by the request.
-If the request is governed by Article 64(2) of the Convention, he may do so after prior consultation with the Agent.
+3. The Presidency may invite or authorize any interested party to submit a written opinion on the issues covered by the request.
+If the request is governed by Article 64(2) of the Convention, the Presidency may do so after prior consultation with the Agent.

-4. At the conclusion of the written proceedings, the Court shall decide whether there should be oral proceedings and shall fix the date for such a hearing, unless it delegates the latter task to the President.
+4. At the conclusion of the written proceedings, the Court shall decide whether oral proceedings should take place and shall establish the date for a hearing, unless it delegates the latter task to the Presidency.
 Prior consultation with the Agent is required in cases governed by Article 64(2) of the Convention.

-Article 63.
-Application by Analogy
+Article 74.
+Application by analogy

-The Court shall apply the provisions of Title II of these Rules to advisory proceedings, to the extent that it deems them to be compatible.
+The Court shall apply the provisions of Title II of these Rules to advisory proceedings to the extent that it deems them to be compatible.

-Article 64.
-Delivery and Content of Advisory Opinions
+Article 75.
+Delivery and content of advisory opinions

-1. The delivery of advisory opinions shall be governed by Article 57 of these Rules.
+1. The delivery of advisory opinions shall be governed by Article 67 of these Rules.

-- 2. Advisory opinions shall contain:

-- a. the name of the President, the judges who rendered the opinion, the Secretary and Deputy Secretary;
+- 2. Advisory opinions shall contain: - a. the names of the person who presides in the Court, the Judges who rendered the opinion, the Secretary, and the Deputy Secretary;

 - b. the issues presented to the Court;

 - c. a description of the proceedings;

 - d. the legal arguments;

 - e. the opinion of the Court;

-- f. a statement indicating which text is authentic.
+- f. a statement indicating which text of the opinion is authentic.

-3. Any judge who has taken part in the delivery of an advisory opinion is entitled to append a separate opinion, dissenting or concurring, to the opinion of the Court.
-These opinions shall be submitted within a time limit to be fixed by the President, so that the other judges can take cognizance thereof before the advisory opinion is rendered.
-They shall be published in accordance with Article 30(1)(a) of these Rules.
+3. Any judge who has taken part in the delivery of an advisory opinion is entitled to append a separate reasoned opinion, concurring or dissenting, to that of the Court.
+These opinions shall be submitted within a time limit to be fixed by the Presidency, so that the other Judges can take cognizance thereof before the advisory opinion is served.
+Advisory opinions shall be published in accordance with Article 32(1)(a) of these Rules.